-The digital soft-start for the PWM regulator is accomplished by clamping the error amplifier reference input to a level proportional to the internal digital soft-start voltage.
-As the soft-start voltage slews up, the PWM comparator generates PHASE pulses of increasing width that charge the output capacitor(s).
+The digital soft-start for both PWM regulators is accomplished by clamping the error amplifier reference input to a level proportional to the internal digital soft-start voltage.
+As the softstart voltage slews up, the PWM comparator generates PHASE pulses of increasing width that charge the output capacitor(s).
 This method provides a rapid and controlled output voltage rise.

-The linear regulators, with the exception of the internal VTT\DDR LDO, are soft-started in a similar manner.
-The error amplifier reference is clamped to the internal digital soft-start voltage.
+The linear regulators, with the exception of the internal V{TT_DDR} LDO, are soft-started in a similar manner.
+The error amplifier is reference is clamped to the internal digital soft-start voltage.
 As the soft-start voltage ramps up, the respective DRIVE pin voltages increase, thus enhancing the N-MOSFETs and charging the output capacitors in a controlled manner.

-At time $t_3$ , the $V{DDQ\DDR}$ and upper $V{GMCH}$ LDO output rails are in regulation and the lower $V{GMCH}$ LDO is soft-started.
-At time $t_4$ , the $V{GMCH}$ rail is in regulation and the $V{TT\GMCH/CPU}$ linear regulator is soft-started.
-At time $t_5$ , the $V{TT\GMCH/CPU}$ rail is in regulation and the $V{TT\DDR}$ internal regulator is soft-started.
+At time t_3 , the V{DDQ_DDR} rail is in regulation and the V{GMCH} rail is soft-started.
+At time t_4 , the V{GMCH} rail is in regulation and the $V{TT_GMCH/CPU}$ and the ICH7 linear regulators are soft-started.
+At time t_5 , the $V{TT_GMCH/CPU}$ rail and ICH7 rails are in regulation and the V{TT_DDR} internal regulator is soft-started.